DW journalists from Afghanistan arrive in Germany | DW | 28.09.2021

 It is a dark, chilly night at Leipzig airport and a group of DW Afghan correspondents and their families are disembarking from a long flight — and taking their first steps on German soil.
 It has been a long, arduous journey to get here since the Taliban seized control of Afghanistan.

 Among them are dozens of small children who look curiously around at the country that will be their new home, not understanding why their world has turned upside down.
-But for most of the adults, the events of the last weeks hardly make any more sense.
+Even for most of the adults, the events of recent weeks make hardly any sense.

 One of the plane's passengers is Ahmed, a DW Afghan journalist who has been based in Germany for several years.
 He happened to be visiting the city of Mazar-i-Sharif for a family wedding when the Taliban began to take over earlier in the summer.